-CSAs are required to immediately notify the UNT Police of alleged Clery crimes reported to them.
+CSAs are required to immediately notify the UNT Police of alleged Clery crimes, which occurred on UNT’s Clery geography, that are reported to them.
 These reports will be used by UNT to:

 - Fulfill its responsibility to annually disclose Clery crime statistics, and

-- To issue timely warnings for Clery crimes that pose a threat to the campus community.
+- To issue timely warnings for Clery crimes that pose a serious or continuing threat to students and employees.